After 11 hours of research evaluating 650 products, we picked G-SHOCK The GA 100 Military Series as our top choice.

 The watch has a large face, which means it will draw attention.
 It looks expensive and feels durable and solid on your wrist.
 The accuracy is excellent, thanks to the quartz analog timekeeping.
 It's better than any digital watch, and has a far more elegant appearance!

-Features: The main selling point of this watch is the chronograph, or stop-watch, built into it.
+The main selling point of this watch is the chronograph, or stop-watch, built into it.
 The bottom dial is used as the second hand, and it can be turned on/off or reset easily.
 Calibration of the clock hands is a breeze thanks to the A/B buttons built into the watch.
-The screw-down crown ensures the watch is water resistant, making it an awesome diver's watch.
+The screw-down crown ensures the watch is water-resistant, making it an awesome diver's watch.

 The watch face shows the date, time, day of the week, and more.
 It's a tad "busy", but it looks absolutely beautiful.

-Price: At $92, this is a great deal!
+At around $92, this is a great deal!
 The watch is durable enough to handle years of hardcore use, but thanks to the stainless steel and mineral dial, it will always look good.

 • Durable, long-lasting, and simple—the perfect watch for outdoor use